 ||10 a.m.–7 p.m.

 Bishop’s print and microform collections contain approximately 225,000 items as well as more than 3,000 print and electronic periodical subscriptions.
-More than 7,500 popular DVDs/videos and 7,500 classical, opera, rock, jazz, and new age CDs are available for checkout.
-And, there is a variety of equipment for viewing and listening to the various media formats.
+More than 7,500 popular DVDs/videos as well as more than 7,500 classical, opera, rock, jazz, and new age CDs are available for checkout.
+A variety of equipment is available for viewing and listening to the various media formats.

-Links to the library’s web pages can be found on the MyLVC portal page.
-From the Academic Resources channel on MyLVC, students can view and renew items they have checked out, and also request or renew Interlibrary Loan items using ILLiad, the Interlibrary Loan Internet Accessible Database.
+There are links to the library’s website on the MyLVC portal page.
+From the Academic Resources channel on MyLVC, students can view and renew items they have charged out, and also request or renew Interlibrary Loan items using ILLiad, the Interlibrary Loan Internet Accessible Database.

-, students have access to the online catalog, more than 130 subject-oriented databases and services, 27,000 full-text electronic journals and newspapers through the Journal Finder, 100,000 electronic books, and chat, email, and text reference services.
+From the library’s website (www.lvc.edu/library), students have access to the online catalog, 100+ subject-oriented databases and services, 46,000+ full-text electronic journals and newspapers through the Journal Finder, 100,000+ electronic books, and chat, email, and text reference services.
+Students can also explore the online LVC archives to view digital copies of archival materials from the library’s collection including yearbooks, course catalogs, and The Valley magazine.

-Interlibrary loan services are available by utilizing ILLiad, which allows registered users to submit, monitor, and renew their interlibrary loan transactions from the home page.
+Interlibrary loan services are available by utilizing ILLiad, the InterLibrary Loan Internet Accessible Database.
+ILLiad allows registered users to submit, monitor, and renew their interlibrary loan transactions from the home page.
 Specific lending agreements have been established to borrow materials from various libraries to supplement the library’s collections.
-The citation management application (RefWorks), and numerous web-based guides/pathfinders (LibGuides), are also available.
-All of these resources are easily accessible from residence halls or from off campus.
+The citation management application, RefWorks, and numerous LibGuides, web-based guides/pathfinders, are also available through the library’s web page.
+All of these resources are easily accessible from residence halls as

 The Business Office is open Monday through Friday, 8 a.m.–4:30 p.m., and is located on the first floor of the Administration Building/Humanities Center (Humanities).